SourLemonJuice/i18nglish.c/README.md

 int i7hProcessor(struct I7hDataStruct i7h_D[restrict], const char src_string[]);
 ```

-And the structure `I7hDataStruct`, it's like a buffer of processor.
+And the structure `I7hDataStruct`, it's like a buffer of processor

 When the `i7hProcessor()` is called, it'll auto resize the buffer in structure.\
 The caller doesn't need to free the buffer in every loop.
 But **must**:\